Shalinee-ss/Netflix-Movie-Recommender-System/README.md

 Hybrid approaches: This method combines both collaborative and content-based approaches.

 ## Objectives of the project:
-        I. Collection of Data from various sources, performing data cleaning.
+        I. Collection of Data from various sources.
         II.
 Performing EDA and data visualization to gather insights about the data.
         III.
 Predicting Movie Recommendations based on Content-based, Collaborative and Hybrid approach using Python and Machine learning.
         IV.
 Creating a GUI interface to show the recommendations using Stream Lit library.